 Entering the Age of Well-being

-Motivational speaker and author Wayne Dyer said it best when he said, “Change the way you look at things and the things you look at change.”
+Motivational speaker and author Wayne Dyer said it best: “Change the way you look at things and the things you look at change.”

-We are now entering a new era: The Age of Well-being® is reshaping societal attitudes toward aging – for the better.
+We are now entering a new era, we call: The Age of Well-being® and we’re reshaping societal attitudes toward aging – for the better.

 The Age of Well-being® encourages people to choose not to fear getting older but instead to prioritize health, wellness and balanced lifestyles.

-The most influential generation in history, the Baby Boomers, born between 1946 and 1964, are beginning to enter their golden years.
+The most influential generation in history, the Baby Boomers, born between 1946 and 1964, are entering their retirement years.
 Often dubbed “the consumer generation,” Boomers purposely choose to do things differently than their parents.
 From when they were teenagers, they haven’t been content to accept the status quo, they’ve redefined it, driving labor and housing markets, influencing cultural trends and introducing lifestyle changes with lasting impacts.

 Why would aging be any different?